r-oung/nuxt-firebase/README.md

 ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 No ?
 Set up automatic builds and deploys with GitHub?
 No

+Remove the following files from your `public` directory:

+- 404.html
+- index.html

 Add the following to your `firebase.json` to enable server rendering in Cloud Functions.
 Don't forget to insert your Firebase project ID:

 ```json